Magarditch Halvadjian

-Magarditch Halvadjian (Магърдич Халваджиян "Маги"; Մկրտիչ հալվաճեան) is a Bulgarian TV and movie producer and director.
+Magarditch "Magi" Halvadjian (Магърдич Халваджиян "Маги"; Մկրտիչ հալվաճեան) is a Bulgarian TV and movie producer and director.
 He has been involved in directing since 1992.

 Early life and education

 Magarditch Halvadjian was born on 18 February 1967 in Pleven, Bulgaria of Armenian descent.
 He graduated from the New Bulgarian University with a master's degree in directing and later taught Directing and Production in TV Show-business at the same university.
-He later studied in the Moscow Circus School from 1981 to 1986.
+He later studied at the Moscow Circus School from 1981 to 1986.

 Career

 In 1996, he established Max Group - 1, associated with the production of the TV shows Crossing Point and Fatal Attraction.
 In 2002 he founded the production companies Global Films and Global Frame, Open Frames, lineal heir to Global Group.

-In 2012 Magarditch Halvadjian and his associates established the Open Frames company, focused on film production.
+In 2012, Magarditch Halvadjian and his associates established the Open Frames company, which focused on film production.
 In 2015 the company shot its first movie called Nightworld.
 The main role in the movie is played by the American actor Jason London and his partner Robert Englund (Freddy Krueger).

 The next project for the company is the movie Havana Darkness – shot in the US and Cuba – the first horror movie in history shot in Cuba.

-In the fall of 2016 Open Frames produced and shot Welcome to Acapulco.
+In the fall of 2016, Open Frames produced and shot Welcome to Acapulco.
 The shooting took place in Acapulco, Mexico and New York, US.
 The main cast included Michael Madison, William Baldwin and Paul Sorvino.

-In the summer of 2017 he shot a short comedy – The Elephone Man, which he wrote and directed.
+In the summer of 2017, he shot a short comedy – The Elephone Man, which he wrote and directed.
 The film was selected by several international film festivals in the US and Europe.

 Magarditch Halvadjian was a chairman of the Movie and Television Producers Association from 2009 to 2012.

 In 2014, he became co-founder and a member of the management board of the Film Committee Association of Bulgaria.
 A year later, in 2015 he was honoured with the title "Academic" from the Bulgarian Academy of Science and Art.

-In the end of 2016, Magarditch Halvadjian received a "Golden Century" badge of honour from the Ministry of Culture for his outstanding contribution to Bulgarian culture and the development of cultural cooperation.
+At the end of 2016, Magarditch Halvadjian received a "Golden Century" badge of honour from the Ministry of Culture for his outstanding contribution to Bulgarian culture and the development of cultural cooperation.

-He was awarded the "Best TV producer" by Darik radio's "Man of the Year".
+He was awarded the "Best TV Producer" by Darik radio's "Man of the Year".

 In the autumn of 2017, Magarditch Halvadjian produced a TV series Suburban Cops, by the original Spanish TV series Los Hombres de Paco.
 From 2019 he has been the producer of the Bulgarian version of the mystery music show The Masked Singer and the series 'The Road of Honour on Nova TV.

 In 2020 and 2021 he has been the producer of the next seasons of Your Face Sounds Familiar, The Masked Singer, and the first season of Rachkov's Forbidden Show.